Can enemies become friends?

 Only fifth graders can compete in Soap Lake’s annual Brawn and Brains Contest.
-Winning first place means Eunice will finally get the bike she’s always dreamt about: the Rainier Cruiser.
-But what she wants even more than her dream bike is to beat Thad Warfield, supreme dumbhead and her archenemy since first grade.
+Winning first place means Eunice will finally get the bike she’s always wanted.
+But what she wants even more than her dream bike is to beat Thad Warfield, her archenemy since first grade.

 But this year, The Contest’s hundredth anniversary, the rules change.
 Now, students have to compete in teams of two.
 Eunice’s worst nightmare comes true.
 She’s partnered with—Thad.

+THE CONTENDERS is the middle grade novel you’ve been waiting for: diverse characters who are funny and real.
+Explores a variety of issues ranging from racism to disability in a humorous book that will appeal to a variety of readers.
+I especially recommend this book for reluctant readers.
 Eunice and her friend and family feel so real–they are flawed, kind, complex, a little mean at times, and just wanting to find their place in the world.
-Highly recommended for every middle school collection. — E.S.
+Highly recommended for every middle school collection.

 This is a great coming of age story that anyone can enjoy.
 I got sucked in and couldn’t put it down.
 You can see how the main character, Eunice, grows over the course of the year and how her ability to get along with other people develops.
 She is a very relatable character and I was rooting for her the whole time.